Easy Israeli Moroccan Fish

 Easy Israeli Moroccan Fish is tilapia (or your fish of choice) in a slightly spicy sauce made with tomatoes and red peppers.
 It is simple, vegetarian, dairy free, and delicious! …

-Israeli-Style Moussaka for Passover is made with layers of flavorful ground beef filling in between slices of eggplant.
-Top with eggplant or tomato slices or leave plain!
-Moussaka is predominantly …
+Israeli-Style Moussaka for Passover is a delicious dairy-free Middle Eastern dish.
+Layers of savory ground beef filling in between slices of eggplant.
+Moussaka is predominantly a Middle Eastern dish, each …

-Roasted Potatoes with Paprika for Passover is a delicious 4-ingredient dairy-free side dish that will enhance any meal.
-Flavored only with garlic and salt, they are actually vegan and so …
+Roasted Potatoes with Paprika for Passover is an absolutely delicious potato side dish that will enhance any meal.
+So easy to make and vegan, too!
+These Roasted Potatoes with Paprika …

-Light and simple, Deli Tuna Salad for Passover is a simple 3-ingredient, dairy-free recipe that tastes just like the one served in many Jewish New York Delis!
-And it’s kid …
+Deli Tuna Salad for Passover is an easy, light, and delicious tuna salad just like the one served in Jewish New York Delis, but kosher for Passover!
+Deli Tuna Salad …

 This flavorful blend in Shawarma Seasoning Mix for Passover will bring shawarma—a favorite Middle Eastern street food—to your home even on Passover!
 (Note: some kosher authorities consider some of the …